 4. Take baby steps in overcoming your fear of eating out

 Saying “yes” to eating out is already a huge step.
-But as time goes on, continue to challenge yourself while eating out.
+But as time goes on, continue to challenge yourself while you’re out eating in a restaurant or other place.

 For example, actually order something that sounds delicious to you.
 This is hard to do.
 You may have forgotten what actually brings you joy to eat.

 So, start small.
+Experiment with new things.
 Order a drink that you like to drink (not just water).
 Eat the appetizer that comes out.
-In small steps you can slowly get back in touch with your taste buds and slowly rediscover foods that you like to eat.
+In small steps, you can slowly get back in touch with your taste buds and slowly rediscover foods that you like to eat.
+This process can be empowering too and help you feel more comfortable when you are going out to eat in eating disorder recovery.

 5. Keep yourself accountable in recovery